This post explores why you may close your heart and how you can open it back up.

 “What does this all mean?!
 It must mean I don’t love him in the same way”

-I remember how much guilt and anxiety this used to cause.
+I remember how much guilt and anxiety this used to cause - a lot of pain.

 Partially because I hooked into it and judged it as wrong or bad.
 I created meaning from this event and that led to more anxiety (more on that in this blog post).